roc-lang/roc/compiler/builtins/README.md

 ### can/src/builtins.rs

 Right at the top of this module is a function called `builtin_defs`.
 All this is doing is mapping the `Symbol` defined in `module/src/symbol.rs` to its implementation.
-Some of the builtins are quite complex, such as `list_get`, which is complex the reasons mentioned in the previous section; `list_get` returns tags, and it defers to lower-level functions via an if statement.
+Some of the builtins are quite complex, such as `list_get`.
+What makes `list_get` is that it returns tags, and in order to return tags it first has to  defer to lower-level functions via an if statement.

-Lets look at `List.repeat : elem, Int -> List elem`, which is more straight forward, and points directly to its lower level implementation:
+Lets look at `List.repeat : elem, Int -> List elem`, which is more straight-forward, and points directly to its lower level implementation:
 ```
 fn list_repeat(symbol: Symbol, var_store: &mut VarStore) -> Def {
     let elem_var = var_store.fresh();